 Now, the tree makes the atmosphere far and wide around it richer in astral element.
 What happens while the "parasite" growth goes on above in the tree?
 The tree here has a certain inner vitality, a powerful etheric life in it.
 The cambium tones down this vitality, making it more mineral in nature.
 While about the upper part of the tree an enrichment of the astral substance is going on, the cambium causes an impoverishment of the etheric life in the tree.
 The tree within is deprived of etheric life as compared with the herbaceous plant.
 In consequence, this produces a change in the root.
-The root of the tree becomes more mineral, far more mineral than the roots of the herbaceous plants.
-But by becoming more mineral, the tree root withdraws some of the etheric life from the soil; it makes the soil around the tree slightly more dead than it would be around a herbaceous plant.
-This must be fully borne in mind, for these natural processes always have a great significance in the economy of Nature.
-We must therefore seek to understand the significance of the astral wealth in the atmosphere around the tree and of the etheric poverty in the region of the roots.
+The root of the tree becomes more mineral, far more mineral, the tree root withdraws some of the etheric life from the soil; it makes the soil around the tree slightly more dead than it would be around a herbaceous plant.
+This must be fully borne in mind, for these natural processes always have a great significance of the astral wealth in the atmosphere around the tree and of the etheric poverty in the region of the roots.

 If we look around us, we can find the further connection.
 It is the fully developed insect which lives on and weaves in this enriched astral element which wafts through the trees; whereas the impoverished etheric element beneath, spreading in the soil and throughout the whole creation, is that which harbours the larvae or grub.
 Thus if there were no trees on the earth there would be no insects.
-The insects that flutter around the upper parts of the trees and through the forests depend for their life upon the presence of the trees; and exactly the same thing is true of the grubs.
+The insects that flutter around the upper parts of the trees; and through the forests depend for their life upon the presence of the trees; and exactly the same thing is true of the grubs.